mbland/elistman/README.md

 Having learned this the hard (naïve) way, I recommend using a [CAPTCHA][] to prevent spam bot abuse.
 After deploying it, my own account dropped from dozens of bogus subscription requests a day to zero.

+### Decide whether or not to use the AWS WAF CAPTCHA

 EListMan's CloudFormation/SAM template configures an AWS Web Application Firewall (WAF) CAPTCHA, creating one Web ACL and one Rule associated with it.